LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D1-Ajax.md

 [TOC]

-## Introduction
+## Introduction to AJAX

-The demo below is meant to supplement the explanation of AJAX given in Mari Good's videos and accompanying power point slides.
+*AJAX (Asynchronous JavaScript and XML)* is a web technique used to update parts of a webpage without requiring a full page reload.
+It allows code running in a browser to communicate with a server in the background to perform tasks such as updating a single HTML element, fetching data from a web API, or reading a JSON file located at an HTTP address.
+AJAX enables the creation of fast, dynamic user interfaces that feel more like desktop applications than static documents.

+### Fetch

+Modern JavaScript uses the *Fetch API* to implement these asynchronous HTTP requests[^1].
+Fetch is a streamlined, Promise-based interface that replaces the older, more complex *XMLHttpRequest (XHR)* object.
+While Fetch is the current standard, you will often hear developers use "XHR" as a legacy nickname for any background data request.

+In a browser’s Network tab, traffic is usually filtered into separate "Fetch" and "XHR" types based on the JavaScript method used to make the HTTP request; however, to the server, they are identical HTTP requests.
+The server simply sees an incoming request for a resource and sends a response.

+### Asynchronous Requests

+In standard *synchronous* code, the browser executes code line-by-line.
+If a call is made to request data, the entire browser tab will "freeze" and become unresponsive.
+This is because the JavaScript engine is busy waiting for the data.

+An *asynchronous* request has these characteristics:

+- *Non-blocking:* When you call `fetch()`, the browser starts the HTTP request in the background and immediately moves on to the next line of code.
+- *The Callback/Promise:* You provide a set of instructions (a Promise) for the browser to follow once the data eventually arrives.
+- *Concurrency:* This allows the user to keep interacting with the UI—filling out forms, clicking or scrolling—while the data is being fetched behind the scenes.

 ## AJAX Demo

-Look at the MDN Guide: [Fetching Data from the Server](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Fetching_data), but just skim the section starting with "Finally we're ready to use the Fetch API", since the example there uses `.then` promise chaining.
+Look at the MDN Guide: [Fetching Data from the Server](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Fetching_data), but just skim the section starting with "*Finally we're ready to use the Fetch API*", since the example there uses `.then` promise chaining.
 Our example below, uses the more modern `async` / `await` approach.

 Experiment with the [Can Store](https://lcc-cit.github.io/CS233JS-CourseMaterials/Examples/CanStore/) web app running on GitHub.

 Look at the code here: [can-script.js]https://lcc-cit.github.io/CS233JS-CourseMaterials/Examples/CanStore/can-script.js), in particular the `fetchBlob` function (which has been refactored to use async / await).

-### Key Concepts
+## JavaScript Promises and the Fetch API

 - `Fetch` is a global, "built-in", JavaScript function that will get data from a URL and return a `promise` object.
 - A `promise` is like a placeholder that can be in one of three states: